vvbogdan/BVCropPhoto/README.md

 [GPL]: http://www.gnu.org/licenses/gpl.html
 [BSD]: http://opensource.org/licenses/bsd-license.php

-PEPhotoCropEditor is available under the [MIT license][MIT].
+BVCropPhoto is available under the [MIT license][MIT].
 See the LICENSE file for more info.